 Treatment of a choroid plexus carcinoma is often surgery followed by chemotherapy, radiation therapy or both.

 - Radiation therapy.
+Radiation therapy uses powerful energy beams to kill tumor cells.
+The energy can come from X-rays, protons and other sources.
+Advanced technologies help treat the cancer effectively while sparing healthy tissues.
 Radiation may be used after surgery, even if the entire tumor was successfully removed.
-Radiation may also be used later if the tumor grows back.
+Radiation also may be used later if the tumor grows back.

 - Choroid plexus.
-American Brain Tumor Association. http://www.abta.org/brain-tumor-information/types-of-tumors/choroid-plexus.html?referrer=https://www.google.com/.
-Accessed May 1, 2017.
+American Brain Tumor Association. https://www.abta.org/tumor_types/choroid-plexus/.
+Accessed Jan.
+4, 2023.

 - Townsend CM Jr, et al. Neurosurgery.
 In: Sabiston Textbook of Surgery: The Biological Basis of Modern Surgical Practice.
-20th ed.
-Philadelphia, Pa.: Elsevier; 2017. https://www.clinicalkey.com.
-Accessed May 2, 2017.
+21st ed.
+Elsevier; 2022. https://www.clinicalkey.com.
+Accessed Jan.
+4, 2023.

-- Choroid plexus tumors.
+- Winn HR, ed.
+Choroid plexus tumors.
 In: Youmans and Winn Neurological Surgery.
-7th ed.
-Philadelphia, Pa.: Elsevier; 2017. https://clinicalkey.com.
-Accessed May 1, 2017.
+8th ed.
+Elsevier; 2023. https://www.clinicalkey.com.
+Accessed Jan.
+4, 2023.

 Products & Services